 In response it announced in July of that year that the size of the RAF would be expanded to accommodate

-128 first line squadrons within five years.
+128 front line squadrons within five years.
 From 1934 the British Government began a major personnel recruitment and training campaign.

 Pre-war deliveries of Tiger